Pylons/pyramid/docs/tutorials/bfgwiki/viewdecorators.rst

 Adding View Decorators
 ======================

-We're going to import the :class:`repoze.bfg.view.bfg_view` callable.
+We're going to import the :class:`pyramid.view.bfg_view` callable.
 This callable can be used as a function, class, or method decorator.
 We'll use it to decorate our ``view_wiki``, ``view_page``, ``add_page`` and ``edit_page`` view functions.

-The :class:`repoze.bfg.view.bfg_view` callable accepts a number of
+The :class:`pyramid.view.bfg_view` callable accepts a number of
 arguments:

 ``context``